rosatolen/campr-csrf-workshop/README.md

 ./gradlew clean test --debug
 ```

 Now use your wits to get the first test to pass!
-After the session, go ahead
-and look into what it would take to properly configure protection for your web
-application and look into what tools are provided to help you against CSRF in
-your tech stack.

 ## Requirements